taraCodeNa/uphbt-requirements/README.md

   * **Docker Compose: Create a Docker Compose file to orchestrate the backend, database (e.g., SQL Server or PostgreSQL container), and potentially Redis (for distributed cache/session storage if used with BFF pattern).**
   * **Containerization for Frontends: (Optional, but recommended for consistent environments) Create Dockerfiles for the Angular and React applications, if they will be served via separate containers or a reverse proxy.**
   * **Local Deployment: Ensure the entire stack can be brought up and down easily using Docker Compose for local development and testing.**
+  * **HTTPS Configuration in Docker Compose: Configure all services (`uphbt-backend`, `uphbt-angular-frontend`, `uphbt-react-frontend`) within the Docker Compose setup to expose and use HTTPS for inter-service communication and external access.**
   * **Deployment to Cloud (Future): Plan for deployment to a cloud provider (e.g., Azure App Service, AWS ECS, Kubernetes) using the created Docker images.**
 * **Optimal Prompt(s):**
   * **"Provide a Dockerfile for a .NET 9 Web API that optimizes for multi-stage builds and smaller image size."**